matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 For the special case of a gappy incremental sync, many reaction events may have occurred during the gap.
-It would be inefficient to send each one individually to the client, but it would also be inefficient to send all possible bundled aggregations to the client too.
+It would be inefficient to send each one individually to the client, but it would also be inefficient to send all possible bundled aggregations to the client.

 The simplest thing a client can do is to just throw away its history for a room on seeing a gappy incremental sync, and then re-paginate the history of